 Wehmeyer said he began to argue with Baretich.
 He said he told Baretich he didn’t have a right to be in the house, as he placed his hands behind his back.
 He said Baretich took him outside, told him he was under arrest for disorderly conduct and put him in the patrol car.

 When Birks came outside to provide Baretich with her ID, she said she noticed Wehmeyer in the patrol car.
 She said she went up to the patrol car and asked Wehmeyer what happened.

 Birks said Baretich told her to get away from the car or she would be going to jail too.
-She said as she backed up and began to walk passed the abatement officer, Baretich said, “Nope, too late” and pushed her towards the car.
+She said as she backed up and began to walk past the abatement officer, Baretich said, “Nope, too late” and pushed her towards the car.

 Birks said Baretich turned her around and slammed the cuffs on her, and it left a bruise on her arm.
 She said she yelled in pain and Baretich said he wasn’t hurting her.

 Wehmeyer said Baretich took them to the Belle Police Department and told Wehmeyer if he gave him drug activity information, he would let him walk.
 Wehmeyer said he didn’t know anything, and Baretich asked a few more times.
 He said he continued to give Baretich the same answer until they began to head to the Maries County Jail.

 On their way there, Birks and Wehmeyer said Baretich took the highway toward their town, Vichy, instead of toward the Maries County Jail.
 They said Baretich asked them what they knew about Marshal Turnbough.
 He said if they would tell him what they knew, they would be able to walk away free.

 Wehmeyer said he told Baretich the only thing he knew is Marshall Turnbough didn’t like him.
 Birks and Wehmeyer told detectives that Baretich said the city council would protect him from Turnbough, and he planned to sue the Marshall and the city.